ninjutsoo/ShopMenu-GoLang/README.md

 - getProductID : we use it to find the product in list of products based on id (used in http.HandleFunc).

 ### html files
-3 html files each one to show some data,
+3 html files each one to show some data:
-    template-card : to show each card's data. template-overview : to show list of products in index page. template-product : to show each product properties in product page.
+- template-card : to show each card's data.
+- template-overview : to show list of products in index page.
+- template-product : to show each product properties in product page.

 ### json files
 we basically here have all datas that we want to show on html pages, you can add and remove to the list easily.